Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Conclusion

 \section{Conclusion}

-This paper investigated the asymptotic properties of a large class of nonparametric partitioning-based M-estimators, allowing for explicit degrees of non-smoothness in the loss function and a possibly non-identity monotonic transformation function.
-Our main theoretical results include uniform consistency for convex and non-convex objective functions, uniform Bahadur representations with optimal reminder under appropriate conditions, uniform and mean square convergence rates achieving optimal approximation under appropriate conditions, uniform strong approximation methods under general conditions, and uniform inference methods via plug-in approximations.
-We illustrated our general theory with four substantive examples, and demonstrated how our results substantially improve on prior literature, in many cases requiring minimal side rate conditions on tuning parameters and achieving optimal approximation rates.
+This paper investigated the asymptotic properties of a large class of nonparametric partitioning-based M-estimators, allowing for different degrees of non-smoothness in the loss function and a possibly non-identity monotonic transformation function.
+Our main theoretical results include uniform consistency for convex and non-convex objective functions, uniform Bahadur representations with optimal remainder under appropriate conditions, uniform and mean square convergence rates achieving optimal approximation under appropriate conditions, uniform strong approximation methods under general conditions, and uniform inference methods via plug-in approximations.
+We illustrated our general theory with four examples, and demonstrated how our results improve on the prior literature, in many cases requiring minimal side rate restrictions on tuning parameters and achieving rate-optimal approximation rates.
 The supplemental appendix collects further theoretical results and generalizations that may be of independent interest.
-In future work, we plan to investigate optimal tuning parameter selection, robust bias-corrected inference, and validity of bootstrap-based approximations.
+In future work, we plan to investigate optimal tuning parameter selection, including random partitioning schemes, and the validity of bootstrap-based approximations.